GoGoKo699/DCP-challenge/README.md

 ##### How to cite

 If you use this code in your research, please cite it as follows:
 Ruge Lin and Weiqiang Wen (2022).
-Verification of quantum computation capability for NISQ devices with dihedral coset problem.
+A quantum computation capability verification protocol for NISQ devices with dihedral coset problem.